ppy/osu-wiki/wiki/Beatmapping/Timing/en.md

 For single- or multi-BPM songs performed with a metronome, small timing errors (e.g. a note played a few milliseconds early or late) may be ignored if the beatmap is still playable with simple timing.
 Alternatively, the audio file may be edited directly with a program like [Audacity](https://www.audacityteam.org/) to quantise notes and correct timing mistakes.

-Some songs require timing points that shift offset without changing BPM or time signature.
+Some songs require timing points that have a slightly shifted offset without changing BPM or time signature.
 These are usually caused by inaccurate quantisation or added/removed beats from a single measure.

 Lastly, a new timing point is required for time signature changes and metronome resets.
 For example, a regular rhythm may change to a waltz, making the measure not 4, but 3 beats long, or a new measure may start earlier than expected, which necessitates a new timing point to reset the metronome.